DevsClem/CleMVC/README.md

 }
 ```

-2. Type this command in the command line to install dependencies.
+2. Type and run this command in the command line to install dependencies.
 ```
 npm install
 ```